mozilla/npm-lockdown/README.md

 NPM Lockdown is a tool that locks your node.js app to specific versions of dependencies...
 So that you can:

-  1. know that the code you develop against is the that you test and deploy
+  1. know that the code you develop against is what you test and deploy
   2. `npm install` and get the same code, every time.
   3. not have to copy all of your dependencies into your project
   4. not have to stand up a private npm repository to solve this problem.